TheRambotnic/game-patches-and-configs/README.md

 ```
 +g_showintromovie 0
 ```
-If using QuakeSpasm Spiked, add these commands: `-fitz -sndspeed 44100 -heapsize 1024000`
+If using Ironwail, add these commands: `-fitz -sndspeed 44100 -heapsize 1024000`

 <br/>